-Funding to delivery agents to address repair and maintenance needs of agencies providing licensed child care programs.
+Funding to service system managers to address repair and maintenance needs of agencies providing licensed child care programs.

 Name: Number of licensed programs supported for repairs and maintenance

 The number of licensed programs, child care centres or home child care agencies that received funding to address health and safety concerns.